dfinity/candid/spec/Candid.md

 In order to allow splitting interface definitions up into multiple files or share common definitions between multiple interfaces, *import* declarations are provided.

 ```
-<def>   ::= ... | import <text>
+<def>   ::= ... | import <text> | import* <text>
 ```

-An import refers to another interface file by URL.
-The semantics is that of textual inclusion, except that definitions from the imported file must not refer to definitions from the importing file.
+There are two forms of import: `import` and `import*`.
+Both `import` and `import*` refer to another interface file by URL.
+The type definitions from the imported file are textually included in the importing file.
+The definitions from the imported file must not refer to definitions from the importing file.

+In addition, `import*` includes the main service from the imported file and merges the service definition with the main service in the importing file.
+The methods in the imported file must not have the same name as the importing file.

+`import` ignores the main service definition from the imported file.

 ##### Example

 File `A.did`:
 ```
 type A = service { f : () -> () };
+service : A
 ```
 File `B.did`:
 ```
-import "A.did"
+import "A.did";  // Cannot use import* because of method name duplication
 service B : A ;
 ```